kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-2.md

 the where resolver is running in a pod there.
-If instead you are running the core controllers are bare processes then you can use the following commands to launch the where-resolver; it requires the ESPW to be the current kcp workspace at start time.
+If instead you are running the core controllers are bare processes then you can use the following commands to launch the where-resolver; it requires the ESPW to be the current workspace at start time.

 ```shell
 espw_space_config="${PWD}/temp-space-config/spaceprovider-default-espw"